CalMatters/mailchimp-bots/README.md

 ## Gathering Info

-To run of the Mailchimp Bots, you will need a Mailchimp API key, a folder or interest id and a Slack webhook.
+To run one of the Mailchimp Bots, you will need a Mailchimp API key, a folder or interest id and a Slack webhook.

 ### Mailchimp API Key
 <details>
 <summary>Expand for detailed instructions on how to get a Mailchimp API key.</summary>

 To get your Mailchimp API key, log into your Mailchimp account and open your profile.
 From the `Extras` section of the navigation, select `API Keys`.
 Once a key has been created, it is not possible to gather its details again, so you will need to generate a new one.

 Under the list of pre-existing keys, click `Create a Key`.
 Add a name under `API Key Name` and click `Generate Key`.